CommunicationsFind a programme

-Enhanced studentships covering fees and living costs (tax-free stipend of £17,000 in year 1 and £18,000 in years 2-4) are available to UK/EU citizens (EU applicants must have been resident in the UK for 3 years prior to application).
+Enhanced studentships covering fees and living costs (a tax-free stipend of £17,000 in year 1 and £18,000 in years 2-4) are available to UK/EU citizens.
+To be eligible, EU applicants must have been resident in the UK for three years prior to application.
 A small number of studentships may be available to EU nationals resident in the EU.
 Funding is not available for international students.

 Further information on funding for prospective UK, EU and international postgraduate students.

-The four year programme consists of a one year taught component designed to extend and broaden key skills, followed by a three year solo PhD research project.
-Training is provided in the form of lectures, bespoke transferable skills courses & workshops together with a diverse seminar programme given by leaders in their field, as well as individual and group research projects.
+The four-year programme consists of a one-year taught component designed to extend and broaden key skills, followed by a three-year solo PhD research project.
+Training is provided in the form of lectures, bespoke transferable skills courses and workshops, along with a diverse seminar programme given by leaders in their field, and individual and group research projects.

-Successful applicants will be members of a close-knit team of students.
+Successful applicants will join a close-knit team of students.
 The programme has been designed to allow flexibility in assumed previous knowledge, with advanced units building on a common core.

-The centre is committed to providing additional training in skills that will help your personal development in your academic studies and through on to your professional careers.
-Our Entrepreneur in Residence, provides a tailor-made course that runs across all 4 years of study which focuses on a small number of critical subject areas necessary to prepare graduating PhDs to be the next generation of entrepreneurial leaders in UK corporations, start-ups, or academia.
+The centre is committed to providing additional training in skills that will help your personal development in your academic studies and through to your professional careers.
+Bespoke entrepreneurial training will be provided throughout all four years of study.
+This will focus on a small number of critical subject areas to prepare PhD graduates to become entrepreneurial leaders in UK corporations, start-ups or academia.

 See international equivalent qualifications on the International Office website.